kingley82/HOI4-variables-finder/README.md

 <img src="https://github.com/kingley82/HOI4-variables-finder/blob/main/images/preview.png?raw=true" alt="preview" >

 In `config.json` you see two settings: `gamepath` and `priority`.
-In `gamepath` you can type a path to your HOI4, or just leave it blank - program will ask you to choose it. `priority` have 2 options:
+In `gamepath` you can type a path to your HOI4, or path to any HOI4 mod, or just leave it blank - program will ask you to choose it. `priority` have 2 options:
 1. Only defined pathes will be scanned by program
 2. They will be scanned in order that they written.